๐ŸงพFinancial Accounting I

 Self-Check Questions

-Compare and contrast free cash flow and operating cash flow—when might a company have strong operating cash flow but weak free cash flow?
+3. Compare free cash flow and operating cash flow.
+When might a company have strong operating cash flow but weak free cash flow?

-If an FRQ describes a company issuing stock to acquire another company's assets, where does this transaction appear on the cash flow statement, and why?
+5. If a company issues stock to acquire another company's assets, where does this transaction appear on the cash flow statement, and why?